FilterSet Options¶

 }

-Overriding FilterSet
+Overriding FilterSet methods¶

-When overriding classmethods, calling super(MyFilterSet, cls)
+When overriding classmethods, calling super(MyFilterSet, cls) may result

-exception.
-This is due to the FilterSetMetaclass
+in a NameError exception.
+This is due to the FilterSetMetaclass calling

-these classmethods before the FilterSet
+these classmethods before the FilterSet class has been fully created.

 There are two recommmended workarounds: